List of current ships of the United States Navy

 Current ships include commissioned warships that are in active service, as well as ships that are part of Military Sealift Command, the support component and the Ready Reserve Force, that while non-commissioned, are still part of the effective force of the US Navy.
 Future ships listed are those that are in the planning stages, or are currently under construction, from having the keel laid to fitting out and final sea trials.

 There exist a number of former US Navy ships which are museum ships (not listed here), some of which may be US government-owned.
 One of these, USS Constitution, a three-masted tall ship, is one of the original six frigates of the United States Navy.
-It is the oldest naval vessel afloat, and still retains its commission (and hence is listed here), as a special commemoration for that ship alone.
+She is the oldest naval vessel afloat, and still retains her commission (and hence is listed here), as a special commemoration for that ship alone.